csc-training/summerschool/mpi/message-chain/README.md

 ### Bonus: Case C: Alternating send and recv

 5. Repeat the exercise using `MPI_Send` and `MPI_Recv`, but this time so that tasks (0, 2, 4, ...) send the message first, then receive.
-Meanwhile, processes (1, 3, 5, ...) should receive first, then send.
+Meanwhile, tasks (1, 3, 5, ...) should receive first, then send.

    What happens to the wait times now?